SmartBear/swaggerhub-cli/README.md

 FLAGS
   -c, --fail-on-critical  Exit with error code 1 if there are critical standardization errors present -h, --help              Show CLI help.
-  -j, --to-json           Print output in JSON instead of table format
+  -j, --json           Print output in JSON instead of table format

 DESCRIPTION
   Get validation result for an API version